Ridter/noPac/README.md

                         Remote exec method to use at target (only when using -use-vss).
 Default: smbexec
 ```

 >Note: If -host-name is not specified, the tool will automatically get the domain control hostname, please select the hostname of the host specified by -dc-ip.
 If --impersonate is not specified, the tool will randomly choose a doamin admin to exploit.
-Use ldaps by default, iif you get ssl error, try add -use-ldap .
+Use ldaps by default, if you get ssl error, try add -use-ldap .

 ### GetST
 ```